-The Dominion KX II can be accessed through major web browsers including Internet Explorer, Mozilla, and Firefox.
-The Dominion KX II can be accessed on Windows, Linux, Sun Solaris and Macintosh desktops, via Raritan's Java-based Multi-Platform Client (MPC) and the new Virtual KVM Client.
+The Dominion KX II can be accessed through major Web browsers, including: Internet Explorer, Mozilla and Firefox.
+Dominion KX II can now be accessed on Windows, Linux and Macintosh desktops, via Raritan's new Windows Client, and the Java-based Multiplatform and Virtual KVM Clients.